The Xul Solar Museum found in Buenos Aires, Argentina.

 Xul Solar likewise created and customized video games to fit his brand-new guidelines for the universe.
 Pan Chess, his intricate and spiritual version of chess, was played on a 13×13 board somewhat of 8×8 and had continuously altering guidelines based in the Pan-Lengua language.

 He was clutching a rosary he had made himself out of 71 pieces of painted wood when he passed away in 1963.
 His spouse Lita stated that he “did not believe in death, for him there would constantly be a tomorrow.”

-Dystopian societies, blindingly intense colors, and winged animals are de rigeur at this eccentric artist’s previous home-cum-museum.
+Dystopian societies, blindingly intense colors, and winged animals are de rigor at this eccentric artist’s previous home-cum-museum.

 What’s this place all about?

 Born Oscar Agustín Alejandro Schulz Solar, Xul Solar’s selected name implies “solar light.”
 So you understand the person is a little eccentric.
 For several years, he coped with his partner in a studio apartment above the museum.
 He leased the two houses listed below to conserve up for the “museum to come.”
 Flash forward years later on.
-The museum showcases the majority of Solar’s mind-bending art, together with his letters, tarot cards, masks, individual valuables, and a substantial library, in addition to his video games and creations.
+The museum showcases the majority of Solar’s mind-bending art, with his letters, tarot cards, masks, individual valuables, a substantial library, and his video games and creations.

 Wow, that sounds wild.
 We attempt to ask: what’s the art like?

 Solar developed dystopian societies through painting and sculpture, frequently including alternate universes with drifting cities, snakes, winged animals, angels, and even people-airplane half-breeds.
 He thought one day there would be a “celestial Jerusalem,” a self-dependent floating city in deep space that would end an overpopulation crisis.

 The museum stays peaceful throughout the day, seldom reaching more than ten visitors at a time.